uiowaSEP2024/002_ImagePro/backend/README.md

    source venv/bin/activate
    ```
    > If you are working in PyCharm, steps 2 and 3 should be performed automatically for you.
+   > Note the above may be .venv or venv depending on PyCharm

 4. Once the virtual environment is started, make sure to install all requirements required for the project:
    ```bash